AndNak/arcsnake_v2/README.md

 # TODO:
 - Add steps for git cloning, creating new conda environment to run stuff from etc.
-- Go through each python file in tests/* and get them to run (also learn about what they do or attempt to do)
 - Add explaination for how to run code in tests/* (do this to the level of running from a terminal)
 - Update README in ArduionoHumidity to explain how the set up is
 - Export conda environment so all the python dependencies can be easily imported

 # Notes: